mulesoft-labs/raml-for-jax-rs/javac.md

           CustomerResource.java

 ```
-* These two classes depend only on those classes which belong to packages located in the the same ```src/main/java``` subfolder.
+* These two depend only on those classes which belong to packages located in the the same ```src/main/java``` subfolder.
 * Classpath of Java project these classes belong to consists of jar files located in the ```lib``` subfolder.
 * The ```jaxrs.raml.apt.jar``` file is located in the ```jax-rs-to-raml``` subfolder.
 * You want to generate RAML files into the ```output/raml``` subfolder.